 When did Aberystwyth become home?

-A collection of essays focused on the theme of ‘when Aberystwyth became home to you’, with contributions from students, staff and alumni.
+A documentary focused on the theme of ‘when Aberystwyth became home to you’, with contributions from students, staff and alumni.
 This collection will be a celebration of Aberystwyth and what it means to the many people who have studied and lived here.

 These will be a series of events throughout the year organised by the BAME Network at Aberystwyth University to recognize and celebrate a selection of religious and holy days of various world religions.
 These events will raise awareness and celebrate the diversity of cultures present in our staff and student body as well as in the wider local community.